marcvaldez/Socket-Programming-Tutorial/README.md

 4. The server will respond with its own message and then close the connection.
 5. The client will receive the server's reponse and display it on the UI.

-## Part 1: Creating the server application
+## Part 1: Creating the Server Application

 ### Step 1

-Create a new Console app (.NET Framework) project in Visual Studio.
+Create a new Console App (.NET Framework) project in Visual Studio.

 ![Creating a console application](/docs/step1.png)